sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
 Many of the Marwadis picked their name based on this like Jhunjhunwala, Singhania, etc. So did the Khatris, Arora came from Aror (now Rohri, in Sind, Pakistan).

+Khanna came from a small town of Khanna in Ludhiana.
+Khanna is a Punjabi word, which means one quarter.
+Place was named this because it used to be very small.

 Pancholi, is a community who came from the Panchal region.
 Khambhata is from Gulf of Khambhat, or Khambaj.

 Srivastava originate from Sravasti, the erstwhile capital of the old Koshala empire.
+Jaiswar came from a old town named Jais in Rai Bareli (UP).
+Kanaujia, from Kanauj, Mahobia from Mahoba, Narwaria from Narwar.

 Billimoria gets its name from Billimora, which was situated on the banks of the river Ambika, in Gandevi taluka and Navsari district of Gujarat state.
 ### Others